ab168987/ab168987/README.md

 - 👋 Hi, I’m Qulan
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning github
+- 🌱 I’m currently learning crocheting
-- 💞️ I’m looking to collaborate on getting better @this
+- 💞️ I’m looking to collaborate on trying new stuff

 <!---
 ab168987/ab168987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.